neurodata/vesicle/vesicle-cnn/README.md

     make data
     make tar-all

-    # The above should create a file "tocluster.tar" with all the code and data.
-    # You'll then want to put this on a machine with a GPU (for us, this is
-    # "gpucluster1".
-Unpackage the tarball somewhere and launch some
+The above should create a file "tocluster.tar" with all the code and data.
+You'll then want to put this on a machine with a GPU (e.g.,"gpucluster1").
+Unpackage the tarball somewhere and launch a makefile target.
-    # makefile target.
-    #

     scp tocluster.tar gpucluster1:
     ssh -X gpucluster1
     mkdir /scratch/pekalmj1/SynapseDetectionRun